matteo-castelli/ReVesicle/README.md

 The `-js`, `-dcd`, and `-xst` flags provide the equilibrated vesicle structure from STEP-4 and the corresponding trajectory and unit cell dimensions from STEP-3_B.
-These inputs allow ReVesicle to proceed directly into STEP-5 without regenerating STEPS 1–4.

 The spherical cutoffs `-d1` and `-d2`, although not used in STEP-5, are still required.

 ---